 - The lazy river is deep.
 Put your kids in a life jacket if they are not a strong swimmer.

 Discovery Cove closes early each day typically around 5:30.
 This leaves your family plenty of time to do something else during the evening.
-Tonight enjoy excellent Tex-Mex in Orlando at Chuy’s.
-Indulge in a plate of enchiladas and a large speciality margarita.
+Tonight, enjoy excellent Tex-Mex in Orlando at Chuy’s.
+Indulge in a plate of enchiladas and a large specialty margarita.
 Chuy’s can be a rather loud restaurant.
-If someone is hard of hearing (grandpa) be sure to ask for a quieter part to be seated in or maybe pick a different restaurant.
-(Warning if you are from Texas you may feel angry that the food here is not has good as the ones in Texas.
-It is still good though.)
+If someone is hard of hearing (like grandpa), be sure to ask for a quieter part to be seated in or maybe pick a different restaurant.
+Warning: if you are from Texas you may feel angry that the food here is not has good as the ones in Texas.
+It is still good though.

 - Sea World has a rider switch program for families that have children too short to ride a roller coaster.